Gibbs' Reflective Cycle: Different Stages and Examples

 - How Will You Handle the Same Situation?

-Here, you will define the skills you gained, and you will apply them to deal with a similar event in the near future.
+Here, you will define the skills you gained, and you will apply them to deal with a similar event soon.

 So, after answering the above questions, now is the time to see Gibbs’ model of reflection examples.